Malmstrom Air Force Base: Air Defense Command

 Great Falls (later Malmstrom AFB) played a major aerial defense role in North American air defense mission.
 Although the base was not assigned to Air Defense Command, the attached 29th Air Division was activated at Great Falls AFB in early 1950, bringing with them command and control authority of fighter interceptor squadrons, an aircraft control and warning squadron, and ground observer detachments in Montana, Idaho, Wyoming, and parts of Nevada, Utah, and Colorado as part of the Air Defense Command Western Air Defense Force.
 The 29th Fighter Interceptor Squadron was activated in 1953 and remained at Malmstrom until 1968, initially flying F-94C Starfire and later F-101 Voodoo interceptors.
 Great Falls was reassigned to the Central Air Defense Force at Richards-Gebaur Air Force Base in 1953.
 The 29th Air Division's area of responsibility changed to include Montana, North and South Dakota and Nebraska.
 The 29th supervised the training of its units, and participated in numerous training exercises.
 On 1 July 1961, the 29th AD was relocated to Richards Gebaur AFB, Missouri.

 By 1954, several aircraft control and warning (radar) squadrons had been formed at the base.
 The 903d Aircraft Control and Warning Squadron was one of them, and operated an AN/TPS-1D (termed a "gap-filler").
 This radar was used probably for training purposes.
 The 903rd AC&W Squadron subsequently relocated to Gettysburg AFS, South Dakota.

 In 1957, under the control of the 801st Aircraft Control and Warning Squadron, the Malmstrom AFB radar station became operational with AN/FPS-20 search and AN/FPS-6 height-finder radars.
 A second AN/FPS-6 series height-finder radar was added in 1960, and subsequently was upgraded to an AN/FPS-90 set.
-In 1959 Malmstrom was performing air-traffic-control duties for the FAA, and joined the Semi Automatic Ground Environment (SAGE) system on 1 March 1961, the squadron being redesignated as the 801st Radar Squadron (SAGE).
+In 1959 Malmstrom was performing air-traffic-control duties for the Federal Aviation Administration (FAA), and joined the Semi Automatic Ground Environment (SAGE) system on 1 March 1961, the squadron being redesignated as the 801st Radar Squadron (SAGE).
 In 1964 Malmstrom received an AN/FPS-24 search radar, replacing the AN/FPS-20.